Undergraduate Course Catalog 2015-2016

 Humanities majors find employment in a wide range of fields or pursue graduate study in subjects such as law or education.
 Skills and knowledge developed through the major are important in virtually all social and career responsibilities.
 A humanities major or minor can also complement work in other majors such as elementary or secondary education, business, communications, or computer information systems.

 Program of Study

-For the humanities major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements, and students must complete 40 credits with a minimum grade of C in each course.
+For the humanities major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements, and students must complete 40 credits with a minimum grade of C in each course in the major.
 The required courses for the humanities major are:

 Core Courses (required of all majors)

 HIST 500, Introduction to Historical Thinking

 HUMA 795, Humanities: Study of Creativity

 HUMA 796, Humanities: Study of Contemporary Issues

 This is an approved program of study designed by the student in consultation with a faculty adviser.
 In addition to courses available on the Manchester campus, students may, with prior approval, use courses from area colleges and the University’s Durham campus.
 The concentration is made up of two humanities courses (HUMA prefix) at the 600 or 700 level and three courses from any relevant discipline at any level.